ppy/osu-wiki/news/2021-02-01-project-loved-january-2021.md

 210 BPM, 3:26 | 6.79★\
 *description written by [Tenshichan](https://osu.ppy.sh/users/1101600)*

 Aryssiel is known as one of the top players in catch.
-But what most people don't know due to his missing presence in the ranked section is that he also mapped.
-Ghost Rule is a bit of an older map of his as it was mapped back in 2016.
-But the style of the map is still very contemporary nowadays.
-It has a lot of fast paced patterns and hyperdashes that do occasionaly also go across the screen, especially when the song picks up at the end which is when the map peaks in difficulty.
+But what most people don't know due to his missing presence in the Ranked section is that he also mapped. *Ghost Rule* is a bit of an older map of his as it was mapped back in 2016, but the style of the map is still very contemporary nowadays.
+It has a lot of fast-paced patterns and hyperdashes that occasionally also go across the screen, especially when the song picks up at the end which is when the map peaks in difficulty.
 Overall though, the map is fairly doable for most experienced players.
 However, what counts is that the map is of great quality and that you should make sure to check it out!

 [![](/wiki/shared/news/2021-02-01-project-loved-january-2021/catch/4-garakuta-doll-play.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})